EstelleKlevenz/docana-emi-25/README.md

 ### Main Analysis - EMI
 #### Preprocessing

 On the selected subset of the reddit dataset we first applied data cleaning.
 We converted all words to lowercase, removed punctuation, tokenized the words with the nltk python package word-tokenizer and with the list provided by the nltk package we removed stopwords.
-The nltk tokenizer is a word tokenizer, currently an improved Treebank-Word-Tokenizer along with Punkt-Sentence-Tokenizer, we used the english version [SOURCE-3].
+The nltk tokenizer is a word tokenizer, currently an improved Treebank-Word-Tokenizer along with Punkt-Sentence-Tokenizer, we used the English version [SOURCE-3].
 All preprocessing was applied on the "content" column, in batches of 1000 rows.
-All further analysis was then done on the cleaned content.
+All further analysis was done on the cleaned content.

 #### EMI of the long posts